 Since the NTC (Negative Temperature Coefficient) RA53/4 (or R53/4) thermistor was well over AU$30 when you could last get them, this option is sadly eliminated for constructors - availability of any suitable thermistor is now zero.
 Note that any thermistor that you can obtain is unsuitable unless it has an ultra-miniature bead in a glass vacuum tube as shown in the photo above.
 I have received a great many emails asking about this or that thermistor, and none even come close.

-The alternative option is to use a lamp - not ideal, but they do work and will suit the purpose very well.
+The only real option is to use a lamp - not ideal, but they do work and will suit the purpose very well.
 The lamp is a nuisance because of the extra power it needs, but such is life.
 Be aware that when you use a lamp, the earth (ground) must be absolutely solid.
 You cannot use resistors and capacitors to 'split' the supply, because the 'resilient' ground causes uncontrolled amplitude bounce, regardless of the lamp used.
 Lamp stabilisation was used in the first commercially available sinewave oscillator made by Hewlett Packard, and in many subsequent versions.

 The NTC thermistor works by the rather simple method of decreasing its resistance as the signal level rises.
 Since it is located in the feedback path (as Rfb1), this increases the amount of applied feedback, thus reducing the gain.
 Should the gain fall, the resistance of the thermistor increases again (less available voltage, less current, so less heating of the thermistor bead).
 This naturally causes the gain to rise again.